top of page

 Thankfully, supporting nitric oxide production is surprisingly accessible:

-Diet: Leafy greens like spinach, arugula, and beets are packed with nitrates that your body converts into NO. You can get Beetroot supplements and it is one of the top fixes for erectile function.
+• Diet: Leafy greens like spinach, arugula, and beets are packed with nitrates that your body converts into nitric oxide.
+You can get Beetroot supplements (this is one of the top recommendations for erectile function).

-Exercise: Regular aerobic and anaerobic exercise boosts your body's natural production of NO, enhancing circulation and vitality.
+• Exercise: Regular aerobic and anaerobic exercise boosts your body's natural production of nitric oxide, enhancing circulation and vitality.

-Breathing Practices: Nasal breathing, rather than mouth breathing, naturally increases NO production in your sinuses, which is then absorbed into your bloodstream.
+• Breathing Practices: Nasal breathing, rather than mouth breathing, naturally increases nitric oxide production in your sinuses, which is then absorbed into your bloodstream.

 When we focus on nitric oxide, we're investing in our present vitality and future longevity.
 This isn't about perfection; it's about awareness, intentional action, and making choices that amplify how alive and connected we feel every single day.